We are a team of ecologists working to understand how global change is reshaping ecosystems and biodiversity across the Arctic and beyond.

 My main research interests include plant community changes and how they vary across different environmental conditions.
 In addition, I am fascinated about the soil environment and aim to link plant-soil interactions and ecosystem carbon cycling processes within my research.
 I am passionate about learning more about how our planet responds to the changing climate in a warming world and for that, in my opinion, the Arctic is the perfect place to work in.
 My greatest joy is to be able to work and spend my time in extreme environments among the tiny Arctic plants.

-I’m currently doing my master thesis where I’m looking at the effect of forest fire on the plant species composition in a boreal forest.
+I did my master thesis in the group, where I studied the effect of forest fire on the plant species composition in a boreal forest.
+Now I’m working as a research assistant.
 I’m really interested in plants in general: why different species grow in certain places, how they have evolved and how they function.
 My home habitat is the boreal forest, but I also love Arctic environments.

 Master student with a special and broad interest in evolution and plants who now have slipped down into the underground and are working on some wonderful roots for the moment.
 Like being out in the wilderness, the wilder the better.
 Had a life before the university and amongst other things has a background as a plumber and a carpenter and still has a love for fixing broken stuff.